Understanding and Addressing the Psychosocial Needs of the Elderly Population

 • Art projects provide a creative outlet for self-expression.

-• Social gatherings allow them to form friendships and enjoy the camaraderie of their peers.
-Here are some examples of the activities we provide.
+• Social gatherings and offsite outings allow them to form friendships and enjoy the camaraderie of their peers.

 These activities are not just pastimes; they are essential for maintaining a high quality of life and emotional well-being.